CLSherrod/clsherrod.github.io/_pages/projects.md

 **1999 - [Who Defines You - Web Design Firm](/whodefinesyou)**

-Consulting on getting online that turned into website hosting for a time and current website design and maintence firm.
+Consulting on getting online that turned into website hosting for a time and current website design and web maintenance firm.
 Works with referrals only.

 **1996 - 2001 Niche business software**